nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### List features
 Two types of list commands, `list students` and `list attendance`, have been implemented.
-`list students` allows users to return to the full list of students who are in the active address book.
+`list students` allows users to return to the full list of students who are in the currently selected course.
-`list attendance` allows users to view a summary of the attendances for each week.
+`list attendance` allows users to view a summary of the attendance records and the list of absentees for each week for the students in the currently selected course or if specified, the tutorial group.

 #### Implementation
 Both list commands are parsed with `ListCommandParser`.
-If parsed successfully, it returns either a `ListStudentsCommand` or `ListAttendanceCommand`.
+If parsed successfully, it returns either a `ListStudentsCommand` or `ListAttendanceCommand` object.

 The following is a class diagram depicting `ListCommand`, `ListStudentsCommand` and `ListAttendanceCommand`: